Center for Business & Economic Research

 Luncheon, bringing together national and international experts to discuss the economic

 outlook for Arkansas, the nation and the world.
-Make plans to attend the 2019 Business
+Business Forecast 2019 was a great

 The 25th Annual Business Forecast Luncheon will be held from 11:30 a.m. to 1:30 p.m.
 Friday, February 1, 2019 at the John Q. Hammons Convention Center in the World Trade Center District in Rogers.
 To register, please visit the Business Forecast webpage or follow the registration links below.
 For questions or other registration options, please call 479-575-4151.
 We hope to see you on Friday, February 1st for an informative event.